 Transnational lived citizenship: Practices of citizenship as political belonging among emerging diasporas in the Horn of Africa

-It investigates how practices of citizenship among emerging diasporas constitute political belonging, to the homeland but also the host land and the transnational social field.
-In a further step, the project investigates what forms of political engagement may emerge from such practices.
-The project seeks to re-conceptualise the notion of transnational lived citizenship by examining the multiple ways in which home-state, residence-state, communities, and diasporic actors interact in local urban spaces.
-In doing so, the project pays particular attention to the extent to which the nation-state remains or ceases to remain a decisive arena of aspired citizenship and political belonging, and how such belonging is created, performed and contested in everyday practices.
+It investigated how practices of citizenship among emerging diasporas, or migrants who are in the near-abroad, through everyday actions in urban centres, constitute political belonging.
+In a further step, the project investigated what forms of political engagement may emerge from such practices.
+The project sought to re-conceptualise the notion of transnational lived citizenship by examining the multiple ways in which home-state, residence-state, communities, and diasporic actors interact in local urban spaces.
+In doing so, the project paid particular attention to the extent to which the nation-state remains or ceases to remain a decisive arena of aspired citizenship and political belonging, and how such belonging is created, performed and contested in everyday practices.

-Geographically, the project focuses on the Horn of Africa as a case study region, and in doing so expand on understandings of the Horn as a laboratory of out-migration and (homeland) political engagement.
-In concrete, the project will focus on post-1991 Eritrean and Ethiopian diasporas residing in the wider region.
+Geographically, the project focused on the Horn of Africa as a case study region, and in doing so expanded on understanding of the Horn as a laboratory of out-migration and (homeland) political engagement.
+In concrete, the project focused on post-1991 Eritrean and Ethiopian diasporas residing in the wider region.
 In both settings, homeland state politics have been proactively involved with diasporas.
-The project builds on findings from the literature on established diasporas and makes an innovative new contribution to this literature through its distinct focus on emerging diasporas in key urban settings in the wider region.
+The project built on findings from the literature on established diasporas and made an innovative new contribution to this literature through its distinct focus on emerging diasporas in key urban settings in the wider region or the near-abroad.

-The project is being led by PI Prof Tanja Müller in collaboration with Dr Oliver Bakewell, and partners at the African Migration and Development Policy Centre (AMADPOC) in Nairobi, and Department of Anthropology, University of Khartoum, and CEDEJ Khartoum.
-The project started on 1 February 2020 and will last until 31 January 2024.
-It is funded by the Economic and Social Research Council.
+The project was led by PI Prof Tanja Müller.
+It also included Dr Oliver Bakewell, as well as partners at the African Migration and Development Policy Centre (AMADPOC) in Nairobi, the Department of Anthropology at the University of Khartoum, and CEDEJ Khartoum.
+The project started on 1 February 2020 and ended on 31 May 2024.
+It was funded by the Economic and Social Research Council.

 - Transnational lived citizenship turns local: Covid-19 and Eritrean and Ethiopian diaspora in Nairobi, Global Networks